SIGPLAN/SIGPLAN.github.io/Conferences/Onward.md

 -   Most Notable Paper Award 2015 for 2005
     -   Recipient: Jonathan Edwards
-    -   Title: Subtext--Uncovering the Simplicity of Programming
+    -   Title: Subtext&#8212;Uncovering the Simplicity of Programming
     -   Conference: Onward!
 2005
     -   Paper:
         [http://dl.acm.org/citation.cfm?id=1094811.1094851](http://dl.acm.org/citation.cfm?id=1094811.1094851)
-    -   Citation: The 2005 Onward! paper "Subtext--Uncovering the
+    -   Citation: The 2005 Onward! paper "Subtext&#8212;Uncovering the
         Simplicity of Programming" presented a new kind of programming, unifying programs and their execution, and which helped establish Onward! as a forum for high-end, lateral